MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/alerts/teams-admin-alerts.md

 - Take corrective actions to get things back on-track.

 > [!NOTE]
-> The alert functionality within the Teams admin center is available in Public and GCC environments only.
-Its not available in other environments yet.
+> The alert functionality within the Teams admin center is only available in Public and GCC environments.
+It is not yet available in other environments.

 ## How to manage monitoring and alerting